-After you have determined the initial topology for your Anaconda Enterprise cluster, verified that your system meets all of the installation requirements, and you have completed the pre-install checklist, you’re ready to install the cluster.
+After you have determined the initial topology for your Anaconda Enterprise cluster, and verified that your system meets all of the installation requirements, you’re ready to install the cluster.

 If you are in an airgapped environment, deliver the installer to the master node in an alternate manner, and proceed with the

 cdsteps in the same fashion.

 Run the Gravity pre-installation system check for the master node:

 If the system checks pass and all requirements are met, the output from the above commands will be empty.
 If the system checks fail and some requirements are not met, the output will indicate which system checks failed.